 Spend an afternoon at the beach

 In the warm summer nights, the Old Town transforms into a really lively place with a great chilled atmosphere.
 After an exhausting day, the best day is to find an outdoor terrace and enjoy drinks and some live music.
 A great bar for doing so is a Jazz Bar Evergreen.
 They mostly play jazz music and at nights hold the live concerts.
 They have some nice Montenergin wines on their menu, and they serve a lovely local dark beer.
+Other than that, live music can be found in restaurants Przun and Bokun, Square Pub and Karampana.

 Where to stay in Kotor?